CobraUltimate/Static-Strings/README.md

  }
  ```

- DON'T FORGET TO DEALLOCATE AFTER USING.\n
+ DON'T FORGET TO DEALLOCATE AFTER USING.

  ## **Also a string can created this way**